 - If you are leaving a bar and need assistance, flag down a police officer.
-They will make sure you get back to your hotel safely.
+They will make sure you return to your hotel safely.

 - Do not give money to strangers asking you to help their “cause” because it is likely a scam.

-- Londoners are used to tourists from all over the world, so if you are in need of information, ask locals.
-They are usually very friendly and helpful.
+- Londoners are used to tourists from all over the world.
+If you are in need of information, they are usually very friendly and helpful.

 London Airport Tips

-- Take a cheap flight to Heathrow Airport, which handles about 271,000 passengers a day and almost 70 million a year, so prepare to be patient, especially during peak seasons.
+- Take a cheap flight to London Heathrow Airport (LHR), which handles about 271,000 passengers a day and almost 70 million a year, so prepare to be patient, especially during peak seasons.

-- Heathrow Airport services 80 airlines, including United Airlines, American Airlines, British Airways, Delta Air Lines, Air France, Virgin Atlantic, and many more airlines.
+- Heathrow Airport services 80 airlines, including United Airlines, American Airlines, British Airways, Delta Air Lines, Air France, Virgin Atlantic, Aer Lingus, Air China, and many more airlines.

-- Inside Heathrow, you will get 45 minutes of free Wi-Fi, but after that, you will have to pay.
+- Inside London Heathrow (LHR), you will get 45 minutes of free Wi-Fi, but after that, you will have to pay.

 - If you travel to Heathrow with kids, there are Stay and Play areas where the kids can climb, run, and get rid of some energy.
 Terminal 3 has the best variety.

-- If you want to get away from the crowds, you can purchase entry to the Plaza Premium Lounge or the Servisair Executive Lounge.
+- If you want to get away from the crowds while you wait for your flights, purchase entry to the Plaza Premium Lounge or the Servisair Executive Lounge.

-- There are tons of food and bar options, but they are not cheap so pack some snacks.
+- There are tons of food and bar options.
+They are not cheap, so pack some snacks.

-- There are very limited non-stop flight options from places like Sydney and Melbourne, Australia so take advantage of shower services at airports where you have a layover.
+- There are very limited nonstop flights from places like Sydney, Australia.
+Take advantage of shower services at airports where you have a layover between flights.

-- To get your London trip off on the right foot, make sure you have some local currency on hand for tipping and public transport to avoid another long line after your flight.
+- Make sure you have some local currency on hand for tipping and public transport to avoid another long line after your flight.

 Best Restaurants in London

 Did you know that London is home to over 65 Michelin-starred restaurants?
-While it is fun to treat yourself to a posh plate or two, there are endless mid-range and even cheap eats that will have your mouth watering.
+While it is fun to treat yourself to a posh plate or two, there are endless mid-range and cheap eats that will have your mouth watering.
 No matter what you are craving or what your budget allows, London has it all.
-There is no shame in spending your holiday eating and drinking your way through the city.
+There is no shame in eating and drinking your way through the city.
 Book flights to London Heathrow (LHR) or Gatwick (LGW) airports to discover the culinary scene in England’s capital.